cmlibs/zinc/docs/CMGUI_spectrumEditor_window.rst

 The settings editor is where each spectrum is set up.
 It contains a number of controls.

 * **Spectrum component list:**  The top of this list has four buttons; *Add*, *Delete*, *Up*, and *Down*.
 Below these buttons is a list of the components that make up the selected spectrum.
-Spectra in CMGUI can be made up of multiple components; these can be added, deleted or re-ordered using this list.
+Spectra in cmgui can be made up of multiple components; these can be added, deleted or re-ordered using this list.
 Using these "sub-spectra" you are able to create spectra that have different colour ranges for different parts of the data range they cover, or spectra that have different colour ranges for different dimensions.

 * **Data component:** This text box allows you to enter which data component of a multi-component field the spectrum will colour according to.